 C − Unlimited color and increased natural characteristics

-D & E − Increased size of character marks as well as alrger repair spots in the veneer.
-Very rustic appearance.
+D & E − Increased size of character marks as well as larger repair spots in the veneer; very rustic appearance

 The core is the wood between the face of the plywood and the back of the plywood.
 All cores are veneer core, except when noted otherwise.